fastoch/Networking/VLAN_Trunk_Links.md

 Once we have several virtual interfaces, we configure them independently.
 This includes a different IP for each one.
 And these interfaces, even though they're virtual, still behave like regular interfaces, so we can still use them
 to route traffic between VLANs.
 This way of configuring a router is called **"router on a stick"** or **ROAS**.
-It's called this because the single trunk link between the router and switch looks a bit like a stick.
+It's called this because the single trunk link between the router and switches looks a bit like a stick.

 Onto each switch:
 ```